jhellerstein/hydro/docs/docs/dfir/quickstart/setup.md

 We will replace the code in that example with our own, but it's a good idea to run it first to make sure everything is working.

 :::note
-We call a running DFIR binary a *transducer*.
+We call a running DFIR binary a *process*.
 :::

-Start by running a transducer for the server:
+Start by running a process for the server:
 ```console
 #shell-command-next-line
 cargo run -- --role server